Home/How Accurate Is AssemblyAI?

 Sources: AssemblyAI's Universal-3 Pro announcement, Universal-2 release post, and Universal-3 Pro Streaming post.
 Verified July 5, 2026.

-Universal-3 Pro's architectural shift matters more than the version number: it is a promptable speech language model — you can pass context ("this is a cardiology consult; expect drug names"), keyterms, and formatting instructions with the audio.
+The U-3 / U-3.5 architectural shift matters more than the version numbers: this generation is a promptable speech language model — you can pass context ("this is a cardiology consult; expect drug names"), keyterms, and formatting instructions with the audio.
 Like Deepgram's keyterm prompting, this attacks the errors generic benchmarks don't measure: proper nouns, jargon, and domain terms.
+Universal-3.5 Pro inherits and extends this.
 Whisper offers no equivalent.

 Where Universal-2 Lands on Standard Benchmarks

 Cross-model WER on the eight standard English ASR test sets, compiled from the Hugging Face Open ASR Leaderboard and vendor documentation — the same numbers published on our Whisper and Deepgram accuracy pages.
-Universal-3 Pro is too new to appear across all eight sets; its independent datapoint so far is 2.3% WER on AA-WER v2.0's AgentTalk subset.
+The Universal-3 Pro / Universal-3.5 Pro generation is too new to appear on the Open ASR Leaderboard; the closest external datapoint is 2.3% WER on AA-WER v2.0's AgentTalk subset (measured on U-3 Pro before its July 2026 deprecation).
+For our own July 2026 measurements on U-3.5 Pro, see the Novascribe benchmark section below.

 BenchmarkDomainAssemblyAI Universal-2Whisper Large-v3Deepgram Nova-3